 - List unused columns: Creates a static list of all the columns that exist the Power Pivot data model of the active workbook, highlighting those that are not used and providing info about where the others are used.
 Credits: Idan Cohen and Amir Hefetz.

-- Dax Studio: Opens DAX Studio without having to open another ribbon (by default, it is available in the Add-ins one).
+- Dax Studio: Opens DAX Studio without having to open another ribbon.
+By default, it is available in the Add-ins ribbon.

-You will find a more detailed documentation of other contextual menu features in the in the help file included in the ZIP.
+You will find a more detailed documentation of other contextual menu features in the help file included in the ZIP.

 - Localization of dialogs in English, French, German, Italian.
 Credits to: